Four Hills Tournament 2024/2025: The competitions at a glance

 Since its foundation in 1953, the Four Hills Tournament has developed into one of the most prestigious events in the ski jumping calendar and has established itself as an integral part of the Ski Jumping World Cup to this day.
 The first competition of the first tour in 1953, in which all four competitions were held in one calendar year for the only time to date, took place on 1 January in Garmisch-Partenkirchen.
 The winner at the time was Asgeir Dølplads from Norway.
 His compatriot Jakob Vaage achieved the same feat in the very first New Year’s competition in 1922.

 In the second edition of the Four Hills Tournament in 1953/54, the order of the venues was changed to Oberstdorf, Garmisch, Innsbruck and Bischofshofen.
 To this day, this order has remained the same from the start of the tour in the Allgäu to the New Year’s competition, the Bergisel competition and the final on Epiphany Day.
 Incidentally, the record for the most overall victories has been held by Finland’s Janne Ahonen since 2008 with five overall wins.
-He is followed by German ski jumping legend Jens Weißflog with four overall victories and third place in the all-time list is shared by Helmut Recknagel (GDR), Bjørn Wirkola (Norway) and Kamil Stoch (Poland) with three tour victories each.
+He is followed by German ski jumping legend Jens Weißflog with four overall victories, and third place in the all-time list is shared by Helmut Recknagel (GDR), Bjørn Wirkola (Norway) and Kamil Stoch (Poland) with three tour victories each.
 The latter is also one of only three athletes to achieve the feat of winning all four competitions in one edition of the tour.
-In addition to Stoch (2017/2018), the German Sven Hannawald (2001/2002) – the first ski jumper in history – and the Japanese Ryōyū Kobayashi (2018/2019) also achieved this “Grand Slam”.
+In addition to Stoch (2017/2018), the German Sven Hannawald (2001/2002) – the first ski jumper in history – and the Japanese Ryoyu Kobayashi (2018/2019) also achieved this “Grand Slam”.

-Start of the Four Hills Tournament in Oberstdorf
+Four Hills Tournament opener in Oberstdorf

-Ski jump height: 140 m
+Hill height: 140 m

-In-run length: 108 m
+Inrun length: 108 m

 Hillsize: 137 m